 Too many Goji Berries can be toxic to your dog and this can cause the following:

 - Diarrhea.
 Excess Goji Berries can mess up your dog’s digestive system.

 - Obesity and diabetes.
 Goji Berries contain sugars if consumed in a large amount and can cause obesity which later can develop into diabetes.

 Are Goji Berries a stimulant?

 Yes, Goji Berries are a stimulant.
 They help in boosting better sleep and eyesight.
 Thus, it is healthy to feed your dog Goji Berries once in a while as Goji Berries are a stimulant.

 Are berries poisonous to dogs?

-Yes, berries can be poisonous to dogs, especially if your pup consume them in large quantity or when mixed with medication.
+Yes, berries can be poisonous to dogs, especially if your pup consumes them in large quantities or when mixed with medication.

 For you to determine if your pooch has been poisoned by berries, be sure to check for the following symptoms: